aerona-chofu-ashp/modbus/README.md

    select it, and choose configuration.yaml.

 7. Copy and paste our [configuration.yaml fragment](home-assistant/configuration.yaml)
-   into your file.
-Save it.
+   and add it to the end of your file.
+Edit the connection settings at the top of your `modbus:` section.
+Save the file.

 8. In Configuration -> Settings click 'Check configuration', to ensure there are no syntax errors.
 If all is good you can 'Restart' your Home Assistant.

-9. Various `ASHP ...` readings should now show in 'Entities', and in the Sensors box on the front page, if you haven't configured that otherwise.
+9. Various `ASHP ...` readings should now show in 'Entities', and in the Sensors box on the front page, if using the default panel.

+10. If you click on a reading, a graph of the reading will be shown.
+You can also access graphs via the History page, like any other Home Assistant data.

 Further reading